michaelgetachew-abebe/Prompt-Engineering-LLMs/README.md

 ## Objectives
-The analysis objective of this project are divided into 4 sub-objectives that overall guides the workflow -Setting up environment to use LLMs APIs
+The analysis objective of this project are divided into 4 sub-objectives that overall guides the workflow
+- Setting up environment to use LLMs APIs
--Comparing word-embedding based clustering with prompt based classification -Setting up repeatable ML framework for prompt engineering - Reporting and Dashboard
+- Comparing word-embedding based clustering with prompt based classification
+- Setting up repeatable ML framework for prompt engineering - Reporting and Dashboard

 ## Data
-The following is the description of the components of the [Client-data] -**Domain** - the base URL or a reference to the source these item comes from -**Title** - title of the item - the content of the item -**Description** - the content of the item
+The following is the description of the components of the [Client-data]
+- **Domain** - the base URL or a reference to the source these item comes from
+- **Title** - title of the item - the content of the item
+- **Description** - the content of the item
--**Body** - the content of the item
+- **Body** - the content of the item
--**Link** - URL to the item source (it may not functional anymore sometime) -**Timestamp** - timestamp that this item was collected at -**Analyst_Average_Score** -  target variable - the score to be estimated -**Analyst_Rank** - score as rank -**Reference_Final_Score** - Not relevant for now - it is a transformed quantity
+- **Link** - URL to the item source (it may not functional anymore sometime)
+- **Timestamp** - timestamp that this item was collected at
+- **Analyst_Average_Score** -  target variable - the score to be estimated
+- **Analyst_Rank** - score as rank
+- **Reference_Final_Score** - Not relevant for now - it is a transformed quantity

 ## Requirements
 The project requires the following: